-Restaurant Review: Mamagoto, the fun Asian resto is now in Pune
+Restaurant Review: Mamagoto Pune – The fun Asian resto

 Mamagoto’s tagline ‘fun Asian eating’ couldn’t have been more apt.
 With a bright decor featuring a collage of hip and quirky East Asian elements and a casual laidback vibe, Mamagoto — a new entrant among the restaurants serving Asian cuisine in Pune — is sure to make your dining experience a lot more fun and enjoyable.

 Mamagoto meaning ‘to play with food,’ is, as the owners say, ‘not authentic Asian food’ but the restaurant’s take on popular home and street food from the region.
 In the name of fusion food, a lot of eateries are mixing up cultures and continents without giving it a second thought but Mamagoto has hit the mark by keeping it simple and delicious.

 After going through the extensive menu of soups, salads and starters, exhausted and unable to decide, we asked for recommendations.
 The staff readily agreed and after asking our preferences, suggested Chicken Basil Cups and Pak Choi wrapped Chicken Dumplings.
 For drinks, we had Passion Fruit and Orange Cooler and Blueberry Pop Rock.

 My Blueberry Pop Rock with a paper straw!

 The drinks came first and were pretty looking and delicious.
 Passion Fruit and Orange Cooler, thankfully, wasn’t sugary and had the perfect citrusy zest.
 Blueberry Pop Rock was a sophisticated barf-ka-gola which was flavoursome.